LEARN

 Enhances Mood And Well-Being

-Touching on the mind-body connection, Franklin emphasizes using a flexibility routine to tune in to yourself.
-She encourages her clients to “allow it to be a meditative experience, disconnect from external distractions such as your phone or the television, and tune into yourself.”
+A flexibility routine can also be a way to tune in to yourself: treat it as a meditative experience, disconnect from external distractions such as your phone or the television, and tune into your body.

 Helps Balance And Align Your Body